The Architecture of Health Data in Europe.

 Prof. Dr. Björn Eskofier

-Head, Chair of Machine Learning and Data Analytics at FAU and Chief Financial Officer and Deputy Chairman of EHDA e.V.
+Chair of AI-supported Therapy Decisions, LMU & LMU Hospital and Chief Financial Officer and Deputy Chairman of EHDA e.V.

 Mitglieder & Partner